RH3D/E3NG_docs/faq.md

 CAD files are currently available through small donation on [Ko-Fi].

-{: .highlight }
-> ### IS THERE A BUILD MANUAL/INSTRUCTIONS?
+### IS THERE A BUILD MANUAL/INSTRUCTIONS?
->
+{: .text-yellow-300 }
-> There is a build manual for the beta version, link is on the [Printables] page as well.
+There is a build manual for the beta version, link is on the [Printables] page as well.

->
-> Build manual for the NG v1.2 is not existent but will be made.
+Build manual for the NG v1.2 is not existent but will be made.

-{: .note-title }
-> IS THE PROJECT FREE?
+### IS THE PROJECT FREE?
->
+{: .text-yellow-300 }
-> The project is free for personal use and commercial use (print farms, content making, presentational purposes) but it is not allowed to sell the project parts or assembly kits without a permission.
+The project is free for personal use and commercial use (print farms, content making, presentational purposes) but it is not allowed to sell the project parts or assembly kits without a permission.

-{: .note-title }
-> WHAT DOES THE FREE PART OF THE PROJECT INCLUDE?
+### WHAT DOES THE FREE PART OF THE PROJECT INCLUDE?
->
+{: .text-yellow-300 }
-> STL files for printing the parts, CONFIGURATOR with BILL OF MATERIAL and PRINTED PARTS, in the future, the BUILD MANUAL will also be included.
+STL files for printing the parts, CONFIGURATOR with BILL OF MATERIAL and PRINTED PARTS, in the future, the BUILD MANUAL will also be included.

 {: .note-title }
 > CAN I GET THE CAD FILES?